-So, while my DB pension benefit can be received as early as age 55 with a reduction, (reduced by 0.4% per month prior to age 60; reduced by 0.3% per month between ages 60-65), I really need to consider the pros and cons of keeping my assets invested in the plan.
+So, while my DB pension benefit can be received as early as age 55, there will be reductions.
+At 55, the pension income is reduced by 0.4% per month prior to age 60.
+It is reduced stil by 0.3% per month between ages 60-65.
+I wish to avoid any early withdrawal penalties.

 My best guess is the pension value might be worth closer to $30,000 per year when I retire.
 The pension is also indexed to 75% of CPI when less than 2%, indexed to a maximum of 5.5% of CPI should I retire at age 55.
 There is a 66.6% survivor benefit to consider as well.

 My wife has a defined contribution pension plan.
 That means her contributions are defined but her income benefits in retirement are not.
 We have her portfolio invested in as many indexed funds as possible – which have served her well.
 Her portfolio returns since inception (about 20 years) are north of 7%, which includes a 30% fixed income component.
 Her 10-year returns are 10.4%.

 We’re optimistic her DC pension could be worth a few hundred thousand at the time of semi-retirement.
 That money would be moved from the employer pension to a LIRA, then to a LIF at age 55 to open the income taps.